-- Have completed 60 semester units of college credit, including general education requirements, and completion of high school or GED, - 2. be 30 years of age or older, - 3. have 3-5 years of professional-level work in a human service position, and have the ability to conceptualize about their experience and communicate this conceptualization.
+- 1. Have completed 60 semester units of college credit, including general education requirements, and completion of high school or GED, - 2. be 30 years of age or older, - 3. have 3-5 years of professional-level work in a human service position, and - 4. have the ability to conceptualize about their experience and communicate this conceptualization.
+Students are admitted provisionally by interview.